kaba-labs/.github/profile/README.md

 # Kaba Enclave (kaba-server/k3s)

-Kaba Enclave is a turnkey stack configuration for a Kaba cluster and seed/peer server.
+A turnkey stack for a Kaba cluster.

 ### What is it?